kuzzleio/documentation-old/api-reference/source/includes/_serverController.md

 ```

 Kuzzle monitors its internal activities and make snapshots regularly.
-This command allows getting the last stored statistics frame.
+Allows to get the last stored statistics frame.
 By default, snapshots are made every 10s.

 These statistics include: